 Your investment is £25 for 5 sessions (you will get the recordings sent to you after each practice)

 PAYG is £5 per session.

-If you would like to make the sessions more mindful you can add an 𝘌𝘴𝘴𝘦𝘯𝘵𝘪𝘢𝘭𝘭𝘺 𝘠𝘰𝘶 10ml roller, 30ml spray and an eye pillow.
+You can also add an 𝘌𝘴𝘴𝘦𝘯𝘵𝘪𝘢𝘭𝘭𝘺 𝘠𝘰𝘶 10ml roller, 30ml spray and an eye pillow to the practice.

 ✨Yin Yoga 5 Week Block + Eye Pillow + Roller - £43